Skip to main content

 Imagine you have a workflow called “Sales Pipeline” (the workbook) with three tabs (subflows):

-1. Lead Generator (main flow)
+1. Lead Generator (main workflow)

 2. Email Processor (subflow)